LLM Watermark Evasion via Bias Inversion: Experiments

 \subsection{Ablation Studies and Analysis}

-We conduct ablation studies on the logit bias $\beta$ and the percentile $p$ used in our attack, and evaluate the effectiveness of self-information–guided token selection for applying negative logit bias.
-We also analyze the computational efficiency of different attack methods, and we provide a detection bound analysis that validates our theorem in the Appendix~\ref{appendix:detection_bound_analysis}.
-Unless otherwise specified, all experiments are performed on the Llama-3.1-8B-Instruct model with the SIR watermarking method, following the setup in Section~\ref{sec:experiments:setup}.
+\jy{ We conduct ablations on the logit bias $\beta$ and percentile $p$.
+We also evaluate our method on longer texts generated by a stronger LLM and validate the proxy suppression set $\widehat{\mathcal{G}}$ by analyzing detection bounds and comparing against random token selection.
+Appendix~\ref{appendix:efficiency} compares computational cost across baselines and shows that our method remains efficient due to its simple operations.
+Unless otherwise specified, all experiments are conducted on the Llama-3.1-8B-Instruct model with the SIR watermarking scheme, following the experimental setup described in Section~\ref{sec:experiments:setup}. }

 \textbf{Effect of logit bias $\beta$ and percentile $q$.} We vary $\beta$ from $0.0$ to $-9.0$ with the percentile fixed at $q=0.5$.
 Table~\ref{tab:ablation_logit_bias_percentile} shows that without logit bias ($\beta=0.0$, equivalent to vanilla paraphrasing), the ASR is low, but it increases as the absolute value of $\beta$ grows.
 This is consistent with Theorem~\ref{thm:evasion}: increasing the negative bias further suppresses green token sampling and thus lowers the overall probability of detection.
 However, larger negative values of $\beta$ gradually degrade text quality and require more iterations, as excessive bias restricts the token distribution too strongly.